You are here

 - Evaluation of Program Impact (Coming Soon)

-In addition to the ESSA program requirements and the indicators that will determine compliance with those requirements, CDE, in collaboration with stakeholders, created a “Demonstration of Compliance” (Coming Soon) document, which includes a list of acceptable evidence that LEAs may use to demonstrate compliance with each requirement.
+In addition to the ESSA program requirements and the indicators that will determine compliance with those requirements, CDE, in collaboration with stakeholders, created a tool for evaluating compliance, which includes examples of evidence that LEAs may use to demonstrate compliance with each requirement.
 The list of acceptable evidence is not exhaustive; LEAs may choose to demonstrate compliance based on other processes or documents that specifically pertain to them.
 Also worth noting, some evidence may be used to demonstrate compliance with more than one requirement.
 Indicators that have been prioritized based on stakeholder input, and examples of acceptable evidence, have been delineated in the ESSA Program Requirements Rubric.

 Performance criteria determine the LEA’s level of review, which in turn guides monitoring activities.
-All reviews include tier I activities and some include tier II and tier III monitoring activities.
+All reviews include universal activities and some include targeted and intensive monitoring activities.
 Monitoring begins with the consolidated application review process and provides an opportunity to support, collect, and evaluate information LEAs provide to show compliance with program requirements.
-The following sections describe review levels and review elements associated with each level.

 Monitoring Protocol Summary

 CDE believes this differentiated monitoring structure will help both LEAs and CDE accomplish their goals.
-Compliance and implementation reviews will enable CDE to better understand LEA goals and challenges, as well as areas of success that can serve as exemplars or resources for others.
-The cross-program compliance and implementation review system will facilitate LEA discussions about how to better leverage resources to accomplish their goals and improve student achievement.
+Reviews will enable CDE to better understand LEA goals and challenges, as well as areas of success that can serve as exemplars or resources for others.
+The cross-program review system will facilitate LEA discussions about how to better leverage resources to accomplish their goals and improve student achievement.
 CDE also expects to relieve LEA burden by identifying Federal requirements, regulations, and guidelines that currently obstruct efforts to support schools.
 CDE anticipates these new monitoring protocols will produce more efficient and productive conversations between LEAs and CDE and, in reducing unnecessary LEA burden, enable LEA staff to focus primarily on increasing student achievement and improving the quality of instruction for all students.

 Due to the overlap in federal fiscal requirements, ESSA, IDEA and Grants Fiscal will use the same indicators and evidence to determine compliance.
 In order to reduce burden on LEAs and align monitoring practices, these CDE units will be jointly collecting, reviewing, and assessing compliance on all fiscal requirements.
 LEAs will submit fiscal evidence only once to meet corresponding ESSA and IDEA requirements.